QiaoJiang123/FIX_fractional_insurance_exchange/contracts/README.md

 7. flight: flight number
 8. flightDate: flight date

-The last two elements are used for easy searching when verifying flight delay.
+The last two elements are used for easy searching when verifying eligibility and flight delay.